microsoft/vscode-wiki/Extension-API-guidelines.md

 Cancellation
 -
 Calls into a provider should always include a `CancellationToken` as the last parameter.
 With that the main thread can signal to the provider that its result won’t be needed anymore.
+When adding new parameters to provider-functions it is OK to have the token not at the end anymore.

 Objects vs Interfaces
 -